Skip to Content

 The dogs are able to sniff these allergens in food and alert the owner.

-They also wear vests that are filled with medication in case of an attack.
+They may also wear vests that are filled with medication in case of an attack.
 I can only recommend this harness for your service dog.

 It has a huge imprint, reflective patches, and bag that you can use to store the medication or any other information that we will talk about later.

-Retrievers and german shepherds are usually selected for this type of work.
+Retrievers and German Shepherds are usually selected for this type of work.

 2. Mobility Assistance Dogs